alexheckmann/quantum-cms/README.md

 **Best Practices**: 100

 **SEO**: 100
 </details>

 <details>

-<summary><b>Empfehlungen</b></summary>
+<summary><b>Recommendations</b></summary>

-- Nutzung von HTTP/2
+- Use of HTTP/2
-- Ressourcen beseitigen, die das Rendering blockieren
+- Eliminate render-blocking resources
-- Bildelemente haben keine explizite `width` und `height`
+- Image elements do not have explicit `width` and `height`

 </details>

 ## SEO

-**Maßnahmen**:
+### Measures taken:

-- SEO-Friendly URLs: kurze, human-friendly URLs
+- SEO-Friendly URLs: Short, human-friendly URLs.
-- Content Mix aus Text, Diagrammen, Hintergrundgraphiken & interaktive Elemente (auf _/features_) für bessere Time-On-Site
-- Abwechslungsreiches Layout für höheres Interesse & bessere Dwell Time
+- Content mix of text, diagrams, background graphics, and interactive elements (on _/features_) for improved time-on-site.
+- Varied layout for heightened interest and better dwell time.
-- Verwendung eines `meta`-Tags: `<meta name="description"
-  content="A headless CMS in the cloud, used to provide omnichannel experiences for developers & online marketing.">`
+- Use of a `meta` tag: `<meta name="description" content="A headless CMS in the cloud, used to provide omnichannel experiences for developers & online marketing.">`
-- Verwendung von Keywords & LSI Keywords auf der gesamten Landingpage
+- Utilization of keywords and LSI keywords throughout the landing page.
-- SEO-Keywords: content, cms, content management system, qntm, quantum, digital experiences, marketing, omnichannel, headless cms, cloud
+- SEO Keywords: content, cms, content management system, qntm, quantum, digital experiences, marketing, omnichannel, headless cms, cloud.
-- Responsive Design
+- Responsive design.
-- Interne Verlinkungen durch Call to Action
-- Site Speed-Optimierung durch Verwendung eines seperaten, optimierten Layouts nur für die Landingpage, welches nur nötiges JavaScript für die Bedienung der Mobile Navbar beinhaltet
+- Internal linking through call-to-action.
+- Site speed optimization by using a separate, optimized layout only for the landing page, which includes only necessary JavaScript for the operation of the mobile navbar.
-- Site Speed-Optimierung durch die Verwendung von `svg` statt `png / jpeg`, Nutzung von `alt`-Tags für bessere Accessibility & Einbettung von keywords in den Tag-Beschreibungen
+- Site speed optimization through the use of `svg` instead of `png / jpeg`, use of `alt` tags for better accessibility, and embedding keywords in tag descriptions.